iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 Boot, and Flash Upgrade.
 Flash App updates only the application code, Flash Boot updates the proprietary bootloader, Flash Upgrade updates the proprietary upgrade firmware, and Flash Combined flashes all three sections.
 If you are unsure of what to select, please only select Flash Combined!
 After you select your flashing option, the motor should disconnect, and a progress bar at the bottom of the Control Center should start filling.
 When the progress bar is full, the flash is complete.
 The motor should restart and play its 5 beep startup song.
-An example of the Control Center after a successful flash is shown below.
+An example of the Control Center during the flash process is shown below.

 .. figure:: ../_static/tutorial_images/control_center_tutorial/control_center_all_four_flash_options.JPG
     :align: center